Intact CLI 1.0.5 User’s Manual

 integrator_override

-For some phyics types, there may be multiple integrator implementations available; the integrator_override configuration allows choosing among the available implementations.
+For some physics types, there may be multiple integrator implementations available; the integrator_override configuration allows choosing among the available implementations.
 In general, the default choice is the best choice.

 The following integrators are available: